 There are two stories here.
-In one article, it was said that Domonique Yatsko, a 9-year-old youth hunter from a proud hunting and farming family, had legally and ethically harvested a beautiful Ohio buck, tagged it correctly, reported the kill, and proudly celebrated with her family.
+In one article, it was said that Domonique Yatsko, a 9-year-old Ohio hunter from a proud hunting and farming family, had legally and ethically harvested a beautiful buck, tagged it correctly, reported the kill to the state's harvest information program, and proudly celebrated with her family.

 The story goes on to say that Domonique's family had a sweater made in honor of her first deer, printed with a sweet picture of her and her buck.